Six MTB stages in Morocco, a lot of desert and a bit of mountain. Titan Desert, that has celebrated 13 years recently.

 The Titan Desert’s itinerary changes every year

-Along it’s 6 stages, we can visit many places in Morocco such as the village of Merzouga in the desert, Rissani (a city in a pal grove) or a mountain stage in the Morrocan-Swiss Alps (Ifrane) that was part of the Titan Desert in the last edition of the race.
-The total distance of the race changes every year, but it stands around the 650 kilometres divided in 6 stages.
+Along it’s 6 stages, we can visit many places in Morocco such as the village of Merzouga in the desert, Rissani (a city in a palm grove) or a mountain stage in the Morrocan-Swiss Alps (Ifrane) that was part of the Titan Desert in the last edition of the race.
+The total distance of the race changes every year, but it stands around 650 kilometres divided in 6 stages.

 Thanks to the hard work of more that 100 people that are part of Titan Desert’s staff, plus all the doctors, physioterapists and mechanics that will accompany you in every stage, you will have the chance to rest and relax inside of the haimas that you will find set everyday after the race.
-The organization stress the importance of a good environment in the camp, and they put a lot of effort in creating a good atmosphere for the all the contestants that will live together for 6 days in the desert.
+The organization stress the importance of a good environment in the camp, and they put a lot of effort in creating a good atmosphere for the all the riders that will live together for 6 days in the desert.